Charles XIII: Reign of Gustav III

 After the death of his father in 1771, when his brother the crown prince was abroad, the Caps once again attempted to use him against his brother, now King Gustav III of Sweden, and his mother Louisa Ulrika used this in order to have her own rights as a dowager queen respected by the Caps.
 Upon the departure of his mother to Prussia, and the return of his brother, however, Gustav III managed to win him to his side.

 In 1772 he cooperated in the Revolution of 1772 of his elder brother, King Gustav.
 He was given the task of using his connections in the Caps party to neutralize it and secure the southern provinces by use of the military, tasks he performed successfully and for which the king rewarded him with the title Duke of Södermanland.

 Duke Charles in early years was the object of his mother's plans to arrange political marriages for her children.
 On the wish of his mother, he was to be married to her niece, his cousin Philippine of Brandenburg-Schwedt, a plan to which he had agreed in 1770.
 The government, however, refused to issue negotiations because of the costs.
 After the accession of Gustav III and the coup d'état which introduced absolute monarchy, his brother terminated these plans against their mother's will in October 1772, and began negotiations for a marriage between Charles and his cousin Hedwig Elizabeth Charlotte of Holstein-Gottorp.
 As King Gustav had not consummated his own marriage, he wished to place the task of providing an heir to the throne with his brother.
 Charles agreed to the marriage in August 1773, and the marriage took place the following year.
 After a false alarm of a pregnancy of Hedwig Elizabeth Charlotte in 1775, the king finally consummated his own marriage.
-The royal couple lived separate private lives and each had extramarital affairs.
+Charles and his wife lived separate private lives and each had extramarital affairs.
 During the great succession scandal of 1778, when queen dowager Louisa Ulrika questioned the paternity of the issue of Gustav III, Charles sided with his brother the king against their mother, this despite the fact that it was in fact he who had informed her of the rumors regarding the legitimacy, something he however withheld from the king.